 My artistic, photographic, performative and conceptual works use the registers and the parameters unique to the mediums to allow for new fashionings of the world and of reality.
 From the single image to multi-image narratives and bookstills, from the tools and materials used to the modes of production, dissemination and exhibition, the engagements with the formal, structural and stylistic underpinnings of artistic and photographic practice dismantle categories and overcome conventional genres and projects.

 The photographic body of work is not only about the creation of a narrative about different places, but involved in different types of approaches to image/photo creation, fashioning new paradigms, exploring the unique parameters of the form and its multifarious relationships with reality.
 Each instance of the photographic venture (they can occur simultaneously) puts into motion queries, research, an adventure of sorts.
-The overall oeuvre constitutes a theory in motion, a discourse in constant search of the possibilities of photography in relation to its own history and those of image-making and writing in general.
-Photography becomes a unique language, a system of scriptural intervention, a critique of and meditation on ways of seeing, ways of knowing, and the very poetics of leaving traces – of graphism – itself.
+The overall oeuvre constitutes a theory in motion, a discourse in constant search of the possibilities of art and photography in relation to its own histories and those of image-making and writing in general.
+Photography, and, in turn, other artistic ventures in their specificities become unique languages, systems of scriptural intervention, global onto-architectonic critiques of–and meditation on–ways of seeing, ways of knowing, and the very poetics of leaving traces: of graphisms and our endless attempt at marking and making the world anew.